 9. Put your mail on hold

 If you receive the daily newspaper or are expecting packages, make sure to put your mail on hold so they are not sitting at your door step.

 You may also want to consider letting a neighbor know of your travel plans.
 Just in case you receive a delivery, they can keep it for you until you return home.

 Save money and energy by remembering to unplug and switch off electronics at home.

-Eat up any food that will expire or perish before your trip to prevent waste.
+Eat up any food that will expire or perish before your trip to prevent waste and unpleasant smells.

-11. Clean your bathroom and wash your bed sheets before your leave
+14. Clean your bathroom and wash your bed sheets before you leave

 These items tend to be more expensive at the airport or on the train.
 Also don’t depend on being able to watch movies or TV shows on the plane all the time.